-529 – the fund named for three little digits – is helping thousands of Americans save thousands of dollars to pay for college.
-However, which plan to choose and whose name in which to place the fund can make a difference on just how much savings you can accumulate.
+This plan is helping thousands of Americans save thousands of dollars to pay for college; however, which plan to choose and whose name in which to place the fund can make a difference on just how much savings you can accumulate.

-The popular savings plan got its namesake from the section of the tax code that governs it.
-Families can save large sums – in the hundreds of thousands of dollars – while earnings accumulate tax-free and remain tax-free as long as the money is used to pay for college tuition or other qualified higher educational expenses.
+Families can save large sums – in hundreds of thousands of dollars – while earnings accumulate tax-free and remain tax-free as long as the money is used to pay for college tuition or other qualified higher educational expenses.

 Savings Plans allow you to contribute to mutual funds or similar investments.
 The plan usually has several investment options to choose from and your account value will fluctuate up or down depending on the performance of the investments you select.

-Though it is wise for grandparents, such as the ones mentioned above, to start a savings fund for the child of new, sleep-deprived parents, it is prudent that the fund ultimately be in the child’s or parent’s name.
+Though it is wise for grandparents to start a savings fund for the child of new, sleep-deprived parents, it is prudent that the fund ultimately be in the child’s or parent’s name.

-Perhaps one of the most frequently asked question college-bound families have when filling out their Free Application for Financial Aid (FAFSA) form is: will the savings in my 529 plan hurt my child’s chances for receiving financial aid?
+Perhaps one of the most frequently asked questions college-bound families have when filling out their Free Application for Financial Aid (FAFSA) form is: Will the savings in my 529 plan hurt my child’s chances for receiving financial aid?
 How will this affect my Estimated Financial Contribution (EFC)?

-“If you are 50 years old, and even if you have saved away $100,000 for your child’s college education, according to EFC calculations (from filling out a FAFSA form), that would only knock off around $3,000 from an average financial aid package,” said Fred Amrein, founding principal of Pennsylvania-based www.collegeaffordability.com.
+“If you are 50 years old, and even if you have saved away $100,000 for your child’s college education, according to EFC calculations (from filling out a FAFSA form), that would only knock off around $3,000 from an average financial aid package,” says college affordability expert Fred Amrein.
 “In the end, don’t take your chances and go into debt.
 Build up that savings.”